Student Advisors

 I want to transfer to another provider.
 What do I need to do?

-If you have studied longer than 6 months in your principle program with CIT you just need to provide your withdrawal in writing 14 days prior to the commencement of the semester to avoid having to pay the semester fees.
+If you have studied longer than 6 months in your principal program with CIT you just need to provide your withdrawal in writing 14 days prior to the commencement of the semester to avoid having to pay the semester fees.

 Please refer to your Letter of offer and the International Students on Student visa compliance with the ESOS Act policy and procedure.